evazhang612/sokt-landing/index.md

 In a past life, I have spent a sizable amount of time travelling for Model UN and debate.
 Arguing with people has given me useful practice for defending my questionable (or so I have been told) [music](https://open.spotify.com/user/evazhung?si=zAJdV4WNRiWQr3CUW8qswQ) and productivity habits in college.
 I'm not putting these on the Internet for fear of reader retaliation, happy to chat more offline.

 I'm currently working on a few projects for 2020.
-When choosing work, I prioritize people and amount of learning (which is often linked to the people).
+When choosing work, I prioritize learning.

 Websites are great, but there's always something special about chatting in person.
 I always find it refreshing to hear new perspectives - feel free to reach out by email!